 If you are a publisher, you learn to be humble.
 You struggle, you struggle more, and then you get some satisfaction when the book is out.
 The creation of a book is not an easy task.
 It is a work of art, but also a responsibility.
 Very few can handle the weight of this work.
 You listen, take notes, produce, and through it all get to know people as they are.

 The writing community in the United States is very assured, very eclectic, and much more resistant to foreign influence than those in other countries.
 Being a publisher and the host of a reading series has taught me the blessings of comparative literature among living writers.

-Major support for Readings/Workshops in California is provided by The James Irvine Foundation.
+Support for Readings/Workshops events in Detroit is provided by an endowment established with generous contributions from the Poets & Writers Board of Directors.
 Additional support comes from the Friends of Poets & Writers.